What We Do

 The IPA is a membership organisation for those in insolvency practice or involved in insolvency-related work.
 It has around 2,000 individual and firm members and students.
-In terms of the number of IPs regulated it is the second largest of the four Recognised Professional Bodies (RPBs) recognised by the Secretary of State for Energy and Industrial Strategy (BEIS), under the Insolvency Act 1986 for the purposes of authorising and regulating insolvency practitioners (IPs) in the UK.
+In terms of the number of insolvencies, it is the largest of the four Recognised Professional Bodies (RPBs) identified by the Secretary of State for Energy and Industrial Strategy (BEIS), under the Insolvency Act 1986 for the purposes of authorising and regulating insolvency practitioners (IPs) in the UK.
 It is the only one of the bodies solely involved in insolvency.
-Additionally, we undertake monitoring and inspection activities under contract for those practitioners authorised by the Association of Chartered Certified Accountants (ACCA).

-In early 2019, the IPA introduced a bespoke new regulatory regime for its Volume Provider firm members.
-In a new market trend, these firms were administering Individual Voluntary Arrangements (IVAs) and Scottish Protected Trust Deeds (PTDs) at significantly higher volumes than ever before seen in the profession.
+In early 2019, the IPA introduced a bespoke new regulatory regime for Providers of Individual Voluntary Arrangements (IVA) at high volume.
+In a new market trend, these firms were administering IVAs and Scottish Protected Trust Deeds (PTDs) at significantly higher volumes than ever before seen in the profession.
 In response, the IPA developed the Volume Provider Regulation (VPR) Scheme.

-We are encouraged by the agile and much improved regulatory oversight provided by the Scheme, which now covers nearly 70% of the IVA market and 57% of the PTD market.
+We are encouraged by the agile and significant oversight provided by the Scheme, which now covers nearly 70% of the IVA market and 57% of the PTD market.

 The first benchmark report on the Scheme was published in February 2020 and can be viewed here.

 Raising Professional Standards